-All is not lost if unoccupied meeting rooms are eating away at your budget.
+All is not lost if ghost meetings and unoccupied meeting rooms are eating away at your budget.
 We have collected the four best ways to avoid empty meeting rooms right here.

 While most of them can be carried out without investing anything other than your time, implementing a dedicated meeting room booking software does make this process easier.

-The first thing you should do when you set out to optimize your meeting room utilization is to establish a policy on booking meeting rooms.
+The first thing you should do when you set out to reduce the number of ghost meetings in your office is to establish a policy on booking meeting rooms.

 After you implement a policy, make sure everyone in your organization has access to it.
 And remember to revise it regularly.